 Native Plant Communities Restoration

-In the mid-1980s, native plant gardener Charli Danielsen, on a contract with the City of Berkeley and with additional funding from the California Coastal Conservancy, planted a barren western hillside in the park with a demonstration project of native plant communities.
-Park visitors today know this as a lush and densely forested grove, the only place of its kind in the park.
+In the early 1980s, native plant gardener Charli Danielsen and others organized as Design Associates Working with Nature (DAWN), on a contract with the City of Berkeley and with additional funding from the California Coastal Conservancy, planted a barren western hillside in the park with a demonstration project of native plant communities.
+Park visitors today know this as the Native Plant Area, a lush and densely forested grove, the only place of its kind in the park.
 The project has been an abundant success, featuring a great diversity of native species, some of them rarely seen locally.

 Toward that end, we have filed an initial application for a UC Chancellor’s Grant.
 Conservancy Board Member Santiago Casal, founder and curator of the Cesar Chavez Memorial Solar Calendar, and himself a successful Chancellor’s grant recipient, has been pivotal in facilitating this application.
 Thanks to the intervention of Ruben Lizardo of the Chancellor’s office, we succeeded in enlisting and walking the area with Cal professor emeritus Joe McBride, who has led a number of major park restoration projects.
 We also met and walked the area with landscape architect Chris Kent of the PGA Design firm.
 We will know in mid-February whether we made the first cut for the grant application.